KTVAnywhere/KTVAnywhere/README.md

 - [Electron] - Cross-platform desktop deployment
 - [ReactJS] - For the application's frontend
-- [spleeter] - For the vocal separation feature
+- [demucs] - For the vocal separation feature
 - [SoundTouchJS] - For the pitch shifting functionality
 - [Basic Pitch] - For audio to pitch conversion
 - [RNNoise] - For microphone noise suppression